-In addition, the database reported that, in 1983, especially severe drought in Sudan killed an estimated 150,000 people and affected another 8.4 million people over the next several years.
+In addition, the database reported that in 1983, an especially severe drought in Sudan killed an estimated 150,000 people and affected another 8.4 million people over the next several years.
 8.6 million people were again affected in Sudan when they were struck by drought in 1991.
-More recently, the drought from 1998 to 2001 was reported to be the worst in 50 years, affecting millions of people across the Near East.
+More recently, the drought from 1998 to 2001 was reported to be the worst in 50 years, affecting millions of people across the Middle East.
 According to EM-DAT, in 1999, nearly 40 million people were affected, including 37 million in Iran and another 3 million in Morocco, Jordan, Pakistan, and Syria.
 By 2000, the number had grown to nearly 50 million people as drought expanded across much of the Near East from Morocco to Tajikistan.
 The drought continued unabated through 2001 before beginning to lessen in most areas by 2002.

-Drought management strategy is needed because it directly impacts a great number of humans and animals and a significant portion the environment.
-Drought often results in a shortage in water resources, crop failures, loss in livestock, an increase in diseases, reduction in hydropower, increased soil erosion, fire occurrences and an increase in social stress.
-All this leads to human losses, mass migration, reduced security, and potential wars.
-Therefore, there is a great need to develop and implement drought management strategies and action plans in the countries affected by drought in order to increase societal and environmental resiliency and enhance drought response and recovery capabilities.
+A drought management strategy is needed because it directly impacts a great number of humans, ecosystems, and animal habitats.
+Drought often results in a shortage in water resources, crop failures, loss in livestock, an increase in diseases, a reduction in hydropower, increased soil erosion, an increase in fires, and an increase in social stress.
+All this leads to human losses, mass migration, reduced security, and potential violent conflict.
+Therefore, there is a great need to develop and implement drought management strategies and action plans in countries affected by drought in order to increase societal and environmental resiliency and to enhance drought response and recovery capabilities.
 Clear examples of the effects of drought various countries in the Middle East are listed below.